grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* having considered this, where I do have exterior shots so far I really like them.
 I'm not getting rid of them.
 	* Though perhaps they end up being the exception that proves the rule.
 * Even though it would have been cool to have people communicating on the boat through tubes, that's really a 19th century thing, and I think for where these boats are at, historically, it would just have to be intercoms.

-## On writing this book
-:onwriting:
-* (See notes about technology vs magic elsewhere)
-* Writing this novel, alone in a 600sf 3-room apartment in January.
-It's too cold to go outside, and the outside is contaminated by disease.
-The apartment is a 100 year old building with steam heat: water and air pushing and banging through rusty pipes, the power-flush of the toilet that you can hear even from other apartments... this place FEELS like a submarine.
-	* At one point, writing about starting up diesel engines, I smell diesel exhaust in my apartment, as if I conjured it. though presumably it was from some truck idling outside.
-	* Fuck the fine craft and "good" writing.
-Fuck the careful construction and second-guessing.
-If you can _transport_ a reader to the same place I got while writing this book --- so they can spend time away from our world and in this cold dark watery one under pressure instead --- then you have done something special.
-You have succeeded in doing something that you've always wanted to do.
-* I am constrained so much more than you could ever know or articulate by the conventions of what is considered "good" writing:
-	* the instinct to go off in a wild new direction; the desire to scrape up a hard-pushed metaphor; but more than anything else the constant pressure for things to make _sense_ --- characters motivated rationally, story order, character style
-	* All of these things I find myself constantly checking and cutting back for fear of some judgmental reader telling me to 'kill my babies' and that it's too purple, too pushed, too random.
-	* I wish I could just say fuck those people.
-But SOME of that does actually improve the quality of the writing.
-My fear is that it makes it dull in equal parts.
-What about art requiring fanatacism?
-I should more often be fanatically telling that theoretical reader to go fuck themselves.
-* I feel like the Calvin and Hobbes where they make the yard conform to the map instead of the other way around.
-	* I feel like I'm making the story conform to the map (and the rules of submarine technology).
-Sometimes I wonder if it should be the other way around.
-	* Or maybe this is just how a good story gets written.